AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Derivation of AdaTerm

 Where the second line is obtained by using $\frac{1}{\nu} \leq \frac{1}{\tilde{\nu}}$.
-This new upper bound can be interpreted as an approximation of the multivariate distribution by a univariate distribution.
-Although it is possible to model the distribution as a univariate distribution from the beginning of the derivation, there remains a concern that the robustness may be degraded since it would capture the average without focusing on the amount of deviation in each axis.
+This new upper bound can be interpreted as an approximation of the multivariate distribution by a univariate distribution and allows the degrees-of-freedom to increase even for large dimensions $d$ when $w_{mv}$ is small (i.e., $D$ is large).
+Although it is possible to model the distribution as a univariate distribution from the beginning of the derivation~\cite{kobayashi2021t}, the robustness may be degraded, since it would capture the average without focusing on the amount of deviation along each axis.